 Though the phosphorus concentration was non significantly influenced by zinc and iron fertilization but significant increase in phosphorus uptake might be due to the maximum production of dry matter.
-These results are in close agreement with those reported by Ranpariya et al. (2017) in crops mung bean, Lokhande et al. (2018) in green gram crop and Mane et al. (2021) in pigeon pea crop.
+These results are in close agreement with those reported by Ranpariya et al. (2017) in mung bean, Lokhande et al. (2018) in green gram and Mane et al. (2021) in pigeon pea. .

-3.3 Potassium Content and uptake by green gram
+3.3 Potassium content and uptake by green gram

-The data on the content and uptake of K as influenced by the application of micronutrients after the harvest of green grams are presented in table 3 Potassium concentration in green gram at the harvest stage was not significantly influenced by micronutrient fertilization.
+Potassium concentration in green gram at the harvest stage was not significantly influenced by micronutrient fertilization (Table 3).
 The highest K concentration (2.41 % in seed and 1.43 % in straw) was observed with the application of RDF + Soil application FeSO4 + ZnSO4 @ 25 kg ha-1 (T7) and lowest with T1 (RDF) (2.09 % in seed and 1.36 % in straw) respectively.
 The K concentration increased at both stages of growth due to zinc and iron fertilization.
 At the harvest stage the K concentration in seed was higher as compared to that of straw.

 Table 3: Effect of micronutrient application on potassium content, potassium